Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Enumerative Problems of Matrices

 \begin{remark} For any subset $I \subseteq [k] \times [m]$ we have $\mbox{Mat}[I]^\perp = \mbox{Mat}[I^c]$.
-Therefore, by Theorem \ref{recallmw}, the rank distributions of $\mbox{Mat}[I]$ and $\mbox{Mat}[I^c]$ determine each other. \end{remark}
+Therefore by Theorem \ref{recallmw} the rank distributions of $\mbox{Mat}[I]$ and $\mbox{Mat}[I^c]$ determine each other. \end{remark}

-For some sets $I$ the rank distribution of $\mbox{Mat}[I]$ is easy to compute.
-In these cases Theorem \ref{recallmw} gives a formula for the number of matrices in $\mbox{Mat}$ of any given rank and zero entries on $I$.
+For some sets $I$, the rank distribution of $\mbox{Mat}[I]$ can be explicitly computed.
+In these cases Theorem~\ref{recallmw} gives a formula for the number of matrices in $\mbox{Mat}$ of any rank and zero entries on $I$.

 \begin{corollary} Let $1 \le k' \le k$ and $1 \le m' \le m$ be integers.
-For all $0 \le j \le k$ the number of $k \times m$ rank $j$ matrices $M$ over $\F_q$ such that $M_{st}=0$ for all $(s,t) \in \{1,...,k'\} \times \{ 1,...,m'\}$ is
+For all $0 \le j \le k$ the number of $k \times m$ rank $j$ matrices $M$ over $\F_q$ such that $M_{st}=0$ for all $(s,t) \in [k'] \times [m']$ is

 \end{corollary}

 \begin{proof} Let $I:=[k'] \times [m']$.
 The code $\mC:=\mbox{Mat}[I]$ is the set of matrices whose entries are contained in the rectangular region described by $I$.
 As a consequence, for all $0 \le i \le \min\{k',m'\}$, $W_i(\mC,\omega_{\textnormal{rk}})$ is the number of $k' \times m'$ matrices over $\F_q$ with rank $i$, i.e,